syselement/blog/home-lab/misc/OpenWrt-TPLink-EAP225.md

 2. Enable SSH access if you haven't already done so

-3. **Exploit** the user management page in the web interface to start telnetd by changing the username to
+3. **Exploit** a command injection vulnerability in the user management page of the web interface to start *telnetd* by changing the username to
 - `;/usr/sbin/telnetd -l/bin/sh&`

 ![](.gitbook/assets/image-20230603154913870.png)